Our Mission: Honoring the Legacy of Willie Stargell by giving hope through research, patient care and treatment for

 The Willie Stargell Foundation was founded in honor of baseball great Willie Stargell who died of kidney disease in 2001.

 Funds for the foundation are raised through the annual Willie Stargell Celebrity Invitational and from generous public and private donations.
 The invitational is held each November and includes a golf tournament, and auction dinner.
-The 16th annual event is scheduled for November 9th-11th, 2018.
+The 17th annual event is scheduled for November 8th-10th, 2019.

 Willie Stargell was a Major League Baseball Player for the Pittsburgh Pirates and was inducted into the National Baseball Hall of Fame in 1988, his first year of eligibility.
 He lived in Wilmington, NC with his wife Margaret Weller-Stargell.

-Over the past 15 years, the Willie Stargell Foundation has presented grants to amazing organizations helping patients with their care.
-Allocations from the 2017 Willie Stargell 15th Anniversary Celebrity Invitational totaled $165,000.
-Here are some of the great programs we will be partnering with this year.
+Over the past 16 years, the Willie Stargell Foundation has presented grants to amazing organizations helping patients with their care.
+Allocations from the 2018 Willie Stargell 16th Anniversary Celebrity Invitational will be announced in April.
+Here are some of the great programs that we partnered with this last.

 - New Hanover Regional Medical Center which holds the Willie Stargell “Pops” Dialysis Center